Formal Endings To A Letter

 Punctuation and Formatting: Maintaining Professionalism

 The punctuation following your chosen closing is essential in maintaining the formal tone of your letter.
-The standard practice is to place a comma after the closing, followed by your typed name, a space, and then your handwritten signature.
+Which means the standard practice is to place a comma after the closing, followed by your typed name, a space, and then your handwritten signature.
 Your typed name should align with your signature.

 For example: